Yunying Huang

 University of Hong Kong

-During my doctoral studies at the University of Hong Kong, I conducted research on stem cells and development, with a primary focus on the p53 functions in human trophoblast lineage commitment.
-My dissertation, titled ‘TP53 is required for trophoblast lineage development from human expanded potential stem cells’, explored the requirement of p53 in human trophoblast development.
-I am interested in chromatin state and epigenetics in development and human cancers.
-The distinct chromatin remodeling may be a reason for tumor heterogeneity and cellular plasticity, which lead to various gene expression profiles in the same tumor, causing difficulties in the development of effective cancer therapies.
-Studying how epigenetic programs contribute to cancer initiation and progression would offer new insights into the development of novel therapeutic strategies.
+Yunying Huang conducted her doctoral studies at University of Hong Kong (HKU), focusing on stem cells and development, specifically the functions of p53 in human trophoblast lineage commitment.
+Her dissertation, titled “TP53 is required for trophoblast lineage development from human expanded potential stem cells,” explored p53's role in human trophoblast development.
+Yunying's research interests lie in chromatin state and epigenetics in development and human cancers, investigating how distinct chromatin remodeling drives tumor heterogeneity and cellular plasticity.
+Ultimately, she aims to uncover how epigenetic programs contribute to cancer initiation and progression to inform the development of novel therapeutic strategies.